The Ultimate Guide to the Best Neighborhoods in Lisbon

 Some of the best neighborhoods to stay are:

-Belém: A little outside the city, this picturesque suburb is a must to explore.
+• Belém: A little outside the city, this picturesque suburb is a must to explore and a favorite with history lovers, the National Archeological Museum and the Torre de Belém located here.

-Avenidas Novas, Campo de Ourique, Estrela, Principe Real, Alcântara, and Belém and Restelo are some of the nicest neighborhoods in Lisbon.
+If you have visited Lisbon, you’ll find that each neighborhood has its own unique style.
+Avenidas Novas, Campo de Ourique, Estrela, Principe Real, Alcântara, and Belém, and Restelo are some of the nicest neighborhoods in Lisbon.
 The nicest neighborhood for you will depend on what you are looking for in a neighborhood.

-Areas to avoid living in Lisbon will depend on your own unique needs.
-If you do not like busy areas, Chiado may not be the best place for you as the streets become very busy during the summer months.
+There are not really any Lisbon neighborhoods to avoid and there are few neighborhoods that are not charming in one way or another.
+However, if you do not like busy areas, Chiado may not be the best place for you as the streets become very busy during the summer months.

 Santo Antónia, Misericórdia, Santa Maria Maio, and Avenidas Novas are the most expensive areas of Lisbon.
 Santa Maria Maior encompasses Baixa and Chiado, making these two of the most expensive neighborhoods in Lisbon to buy property.